Amog-OS/AmogOS/README.md

 - **AmogOS is not a custom OS, it's just riced RPi OS/Debian Buster.
 It doesn't have any custom written source code.**

 # Credits
-- Main dev and founder: Moon1789#6969 (https://www.youtube.com/channel/UC9izewtsA__dtENOC_nNkBA)
+- Founder/UI Dev: Moon1789#6969 (https://www.youtube.com/channel/UC9izewtsA__dtENOC_nNkBA)
-- Co-dev/OS packager: RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on amogOS related content and call me sussy imposter :p)
+- System Dev/OS packager: RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on amogOS related content and call me sussy imposter :p)
-- Thanks to peekatchoo#0001 (Again) for making the wallpapers.
+- Graphical designer: peekatchoo#0101
 - Thanks to ! -Linkley Steals Your Kinky 2#2002 for hosting torrents :)
-- Thanks to JoJo Autoboy coz yes
+- Thanks to JoJo Autoboy for being our overload
 - Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!